viacheslav-dobrynin/SparkBERT/README.md

 It is important to note that for relevance scoring we use the MaxSim function proposed by the authors of [ColBERT](https://github.com/stanford-futuredata/ColBERT), which improves the quality of the scoring.

 As a result, the algorithm delivers search quality comparable to HNSW while requiring less memory.
+In addition, because the index is built using vector vocabulary tokens (which effectively represent a sparse vector of the document in the space of all vocabulary tokens) rather than relying on a single dense vector, it addresses the problem described by the Google DeepMind team.
+Moreover, the use of an inverted index significantly improves the scalability of semantic search.